 Peru is home to some of the most luxurious and well-appointed hotels I’ve seen.
 This country has also been awarded world travel awards for its culinary offerings, so it is not really a fair question.
-All the resorts we stayed in and visited where all amazing.
+All the resorts we stayed in and visited were amazing.
 Peru has a wide range from 3 to 5-star, boutique to modern.
 Westin Lima had all the 1st class modern decor.
 The Sumaq #1 Hotel Machu Picchu has the best location and a stunning view of the mountains & river.
-Tambo Del Inka in The Sacred Valley is a large resort with 1st class accommodation and a great location.
+Tambo Del Inka in The Sacred Valley is a large resort with 1st class accommodations and a great location.
 Palacio del Inka & Belmond Hotel Monasterio in Cusco have charm and history.
 No two rooms are alike and you have the feeling of being back in time while still having the modern touch.
-All resorts spoke of amazing service, high quality food and beverages, and amazing staff.
+All resorts spoke of amazing service, high-quality food and beverages, and amazing staff.

 What are some interesting excursions, or itineraries that you would recommend?

-The #1 attraction in Peru in Machu Picchu.
+The #1 attraction in Peru is Machu Picchu.
 However, there are many attractions on the way.
 Peru is rich in culture and history.
 In Lima visit the Larco Museum.
 It houses 5,000 years of Peruvian history, represented by more than 45,000 exhibits.
 When arriving in Scared Valley head to Moray and see the large circular terraces that were used by the Incas as a botanical laboratory.
-Next, visit Maras salt ponds, which produces the finest salt in the world.
+Next, visit Maras salt ponds, which produce the finest salt in the world.
 Ollantaytambo is still a living, original Incan town.
 This town is also the hub for the trains to Machu Picchu.
-One last must see is Misminay, an indigenous community that still honors preservation of its traditional customs.
+One last must-see is Misminay, an indigenous community that still honors the preservation of its traditional customs.
 This was my favorite, as the locals share their homes, food, customs and local agriculture.
 You will learn how to spin and dye wool, and they will dress you up like a local.

 Finally, what are your ‘Top Tips’ for those visiting (and selling) Peru?

 For anyone visiting, be sure to take your altitude pills prior to landing in Cusco.
-You will be at 1,200 feet above sea level and everyone adjusts differently no matter your age or your heath.
-Take it easy and don’t over-do it with walking.
+You will be 1,200 feet above sea level and everyone adjusts differently no matter your age or your health.
+Take it easy and don’t overdo it with walking.
 Eat lighter than you usually do.
 Dress in layers, as the weather changes throughout the day.
 For Machu Picchu, a walking stick can be useful, and you must wear runners or hiking boots.
 February is the rainy season.
-You must try the national drink, Pisco, or Chicha Morada, made by a purple corn.
+You must try the national drink, Pisco, or Chicha Morada, made of purple corn.
 Food is a must, from seafood to 3,000 types of potatoes, or 300 different types of corn.
 Peru has the most amazing food in the world.
 And be sure to bring your camera for a photo with the local animals, llama and alpaca.